FaithCulas/faithculas.github.io/content/publications/paper3/info.md

-Faith Culas, Jane Smith (2023).
-Exploring Cognitive Load in Programming Tasks.
-In Journal of Systems and Software.
+Faith Culas et al. (2025).
+Newcomers' Experiences during Debugging: A Cognitive Inclusivity Perspective using GenderMag.
+In Information and Software Technology.